Brewnetic/CS122-Final-Group-Project-Guides/StarterPack3-TeamRolesResponsibilities.md

 - Designs system architecture (which classes, how they interact)
 - Makes technical decisions (ArrayList vs HashMap, inheritance design, etc.)
 - Codes the most complex or core features
-- Does code reviews (checks other team members' code quality)
+- Does code reviews (checks teammate's code quality)
 - Debugs tricky issues
 - Ensures code is clean and well-organized
 - Leads technical discussions (Java concepts, design patterns)

 **Example contributions:**

-- "I recommend we use HashMap for product lookup—O(1) performance"
+- "I recommend we use HashMap for product lookup — O(1) performance"
 - "Let's make Question an abstract class so we can have different question types"
-- "Sarah, can you refactor this method?
+- "Can you refactor this method?
 It's doing too many things"
 - "I found a null pointer bug in the stock update method"

 **Code contributions:**